run-ai/genv/docs/source/overview/overview.rst

    Genv remote architecture

-When running in remote mode, Genv manages the GPUs on one or more remote machines over SSH.
+When running in remote mode, Genv manages the GPUs on any number of remote machines over SSH.
-This is mostly relevant for the case when multiple users share multiple GPU machines.
+This is mostly relevant for the case when multiple users that share multiple GPU machines.

 For more information, see :doc:`here <../remote/overview>`.